Graduate Diploma in Clinical Dentistry (Oral Implants)

 This course provides candidates with the skills and knowledge to give oral implant treatment in general dental practice.

-A successful applicant for admission to the Graduate Diploma in Clinical Dentistry (Oral Implants) will hold a Bachelor of Dentistry or Bachelor of Dental Surgery from the University of Sydney or equivalent institution; or an equivalent qualification that is recognised by the Australian Dental Board and with a curriculum acceptable to the faculty; or have completed the shorter embedded course in the relevant stream with sufficient merit.
-In addition to these requirements, admission to this course requires at least two years’ general dental practice and experience in dento-alveolar surgery, unless exempted by the faculty; and any examination and/or an interview as prescribed by the faculty.
-Local applicants are also required to be registered with the Australian Dental Board for practice at the time of application or immediately upon admission for international applicants.
+A successful applicant for admission to the Graduate Diploma in Clinical Dentistry (Oral Implants) will hold a Bachelor of Dentistry, Doctor of Dental Medicine or Bachelor of Dental Surgery from the University of Sydney or equivalent institution; or an equivalent qualification that is recognised by the Australian Dental Board (Limited Registration for postgraduate training/supervised practice) and with a curriculum acceptable to the faculty.

 How to apply